crackersamdjam/Codebook/README.md

 ## Information about this codebook

-Templates are tested on [Library Checker](https://judge.yosupo.jp/).
+Templates are tested on [Library Checker](https://judge.yosupo.jp/) and [Atcoder](https://atcoder.jp/).

-Every template output of utils will first include my `template.h` and start off with `#pragma once`.
+Every template will first include `template.h` and start off with `#pragma once`.
 To easily get a single file that I can use to submit to an online judge, run `oj-bundle filename.cpp`

-I'm using Snake Case instead of Pascal Case.
+I'm using snake case instead of pascal case.
 That's just what I'm used to.

 I'm using `.h` instead of `.hpp` headers because that's also what I'm used to.